turingschool/front-end-curriculum/projects/swapi-box.md

 - Pass - Proptype validation is implemented for any component receiving props.
 - Fail - There are components missing proptype validation.

+### README Updates

+- Pass - The README.md file has been updated with a description of the project, the team, and how to get it up and running
+- Fail - The boilerplate README is still in place

 ### 5. Code Sanitation

 The output from ESLint shows…

-* 4 - Zero complaints
+- 4 - Zero complaints
-* 3 - Five or fewer complaints
+- 3 - Five or fewer complaints
-* 2 - Six to ten complaints
+- 2 - Six to ten complaints
-* 1 - More than ten complaints
+- 1 - More than ten complaints

 ### Workflow